codefellows-seattle-javascript-401d16/lab-16-basic-auth/lab-nicu/README.md

 # README

 ---
-This application allows the users to create user accounts using a post API which utilizes basic authentication.
+This application allows the users to create user accounts using a post API which utilizes basic authentication and also creates an exercise.
 ---

 ### Requirement